Comparison

 Crisp

-Crisp is 3x more per year on the Pro plan.
-But they give you 4 seats and multi-channel support.
-If you need those things, $25/mo is actually pretty fair.
-If you just need website chat routed to Telegram, it's overkill.
+Crisp is 3x more per year on the Pro plan — but gives you 4 seats and multi-channel support.
+If you need those things, $25/mo is actually fair.
+If you just need website chat to Telegram, it's overkill.

 Honest take: who should pick what?